mishra69/fifo-trades-processing/README.md

 ## Features

 - Preserves original order of trades
-- Properly handles same-date trades
+- Properly handles same-date trades by aggregating buys with weighted average pricing
-- Warns if trades appear to be out of chronological order
+- Skips processing for securities with trades not in chronological order
 - Calculates remaining shares and their cost basis
 - Provides summary statistics by company
 - Handles various data format issues gracefully

+## Same-Day Trade Aggregation

+A key feature of this processor is the aggregation of same-day purchases:

+- When multiple purchases of the same security occur on the same date, they are combined into a single entry
+- The quantity becomes the sum of all purchases for that day
+- The price becomes the weighted average price of all purchases for that day
+- This simplifies the portfolio and provides a more accurate cost basis

 ## Output Format